 Note that it is not possible to withdraw from examinations after the conclusion of the last paper or by the time a dissertation/other written material is due, whichever is later.

-This document can be found on the University website and is an important guide covering topics such as welfare, examinations, and disciplinary and complaints procedures.
+The University Student Handbook can be found on the University website and is an important guide covering topics such as welfare, examinations, and disciplinary and complaints procedures.
 It includes links to relevant parts of the University website, e.g. Examination Regulations.

 Examination and assessment